-This has been a backburner project for a while; I'm now finally taking the time to take apart a quadcopter I've had for a while to see what goes into making it tick (and see if I can't mess with it a little bit too).
+This has been a back burner project for a while; I'm now finally taking the time to take apart a quadcopter I've had for a while to see what goes into making it tick (and see if I can't mess with it a little bit too).

 The first step in the project was to start removing screws until either the top or bottom shell of the quadcopter fell off.
-In this case, it turned out that the top shell was largely costmetic and came off after 18 screws, with one hidden in the battery compartment.
+In this case, it turned out that the top shell was largely cosmetic and came off after 18 screws, with one hidden in the battery compartment.

 In the end, the wiring is relatively simple, with power coming from the batteries (and a charging port I'd forgotten existed).
 There are 18 leads from the main board, 2 to forward LEDs and each rotor has 2 leads for motor power and two for the LED.

-I don't forsee much interest in messing with the LEDs (with the exception of needing to break and re-solder the leads doing other things).
+I don't foresee much interest in messing with the LEDs (with the exception of needing to break and re-solder the leads doing other things).
 I am going to be interested to see what the motor output looks like and what kind of sensing hardware is onboard.
 There looks to be one major microcontroller, but it will require more investigation.

 Images to come!